Tutorial

 Template Settings

-In the Template Settings section, you define the template - an image with blank spots where you'll draw your characters.
+In Template Settings you define the template which is an image with blank spots where you'll draw your characters.

 Press the "Preview Template" button at the bottom to see how it looks.
 For a new project, you'll see a grid of transparent squares.
 Each square corresponds to a different character (like "a", "b", "c", etc.), with 95 characters included by default.